Gaussian Latent Representations for Uncertainty Estimation using Mahalanobis Distance in Deep Classifiers: Experiments

-\textbf{OOD Detection Results.} \method outperforms all baseline methods by upto 12\% on the AUROC and AUPR scores, and achieves so with the least computation time\footnote{Latency value for \method includes time for inference+post-processing with \gls{md}.
-Latency for MC Dropout and Deep Ensemble are when the inferences are performed serially.}.
+\textbf{OOD Detection Results.} \method outperforms the baseline methods by upto 12\% on \gls{ood} detection.
 Note that competitive approaches, such as SNGP and DUE, derive their performance from spectral normalization and Gaussian process layer, which are invasive training add-ons.
 In contrast, \method relies only on the layers of a standard \gls{cnn} architecture to achieve superior performance.

-When it comes to inference speed, MC Dropout and Deep Ensemble perform the worst, which is expected since they require multiple forward passes during inference.
-In contrast, most single-forward-pass methods achieve scores comparable to MC Dropout and Deep Ensemble while being faster, with a factor close to 8 times faster when comparing \method and Deep Ensemble.
-This reinforces MAPLE's motivation: the distribution of feature points in a network's latent space holds reliable information for fast prediction of a network's uncertainty and detection of \gls{ood} samples.

 \textbf{Classification Results.} \method achieves results competitive to state-of-the-art, only 1\% below the top method Deep ensemble~\cite{lakshminarayanan2017simple} whose score comes at the cost of training and inference on several models.
 Note that both \method accuracies, the softmax probability and the \gls{md}-based one are close.
 A finer analysis of the accuracy shows that the slight difference in accuracy with the \gls{md}-based classification occurs on samples the network is uncertain about: \method achieves top accuracy on high-confidence predictions (above 80\% and 90\% confidence) and the accuracy slightly decreases for lower-confidence predictions.
 See Appendix.~\ref{app:accuracy} for an extended analysis.